Juice cleansing has risen in popularity in recent years, hailed as a fashionable way to detox and lose weight.

 Juicing the right way – our top tips

 - Smoothie - spruce up your juices and consider smoothies instead.
 Not only will they be more textured so you’ll consume them slower, but they’ll contain extra nutrients, too.

 - Roughage - add some fibre to your juiced drinks.
 A pinch of ground flaxseed, a handful of oats or some chia seeds will add essential fibre while having a more satisfying mouth-feel.

-- Eat fat to lose fat – add nut butter, oats, avocado, to a smoothie to boost the protein and healthy fats and feel fuller for longer.
+- Eat fat to lose fat – add nut butter, oats, avocado, to a smoothie to increase the protein and healthy fats.

 - Don’t forget whole food - pair juices with a diet rich in whole foods, healthy fats, proteins and complex carbohydrates for sustainable weight loss that will last long term.

 Last updated: 22 September 2021